Textile Fabrication for Tangible Media Group, Mit Media Lab

 Jack Forman's groundbreaking DefeXtiles project redefines textile fabrication, enabling rapid and low-cost production of high-fidelity textiles on 3D printers.

-Visit Jack Forman Newsroom for an inside look at exceptional design and award-winning projects.
+Step into Jack Forman Newsroom for a showcase of exemplary design and recognized projects.

 Printed Textile for Angela Chiang